ctasca/mage2-behave/README.md

 4. **Strong Community**: Python has a vibrant community that contributes to a rich ecosystem of libraries and frameworks.
 This means you are likely to find help or an existing solution to your problem faster than in PHP.

 5. **Integration Feature**: Python can be easily integrated with languages like C, C++, and Java, making it a powerful tool for web application development.

+6. **Independent of PHP version used by Magento 2**: Tests written in Python will be easily more portable to other Magento 2 projects without the need to refactor code due to a different PHP version used by Magento 2.

 Remember, the decision between Python and PHP depends on the requirements of the project, and each has its strengths.
 However, for mage2-behave, Python's strengths align more closely with the project's goals and needs.